blinklabs-io/docs/src/content/docs/guides/dingo/SPO Guides/003-generate-payment-and-stake-keys.md

 # Dingo - Generate Payment and Stake Keys

-✅ This guide assumes your files are in the $HOME/dingo folder.
+✅ This guide assumes your files are in the $DINGO_HOME folder.
 Adjust paths below if necessary.

 ## Step 1 - Obtain the protocol parameters

 ```
-cd ~/dingo
+cd $DINGO_HOME
 cardano-cli conway query protocol-parameters \
 --testnet-magic 2 \
 --out-file params.json